Effective Tips For Strengthening Your Legs

 Lie down on the floor so you face the ceiling.
 Bend your knees.
 Place your arms to the side at shoulder level with your palms facing upward.
 Lift your hips up so your body creates a straight line from the knees all the way to the shoulders.
 Flex your core muscles.
 Gradually lift your left knee to your upper body.
 Repeat with the opposite leg.

-Step aerobics with leg workout gym equipment are fantastic for weak legs.
+Step aerobics with leg workout gym equipment is fantastic for weak legs.
 Grab a step/box and step up with each leg in a repeated fashion.
 Alternate legs until you feel the burn.

 The Goblet Squat

 Grab a kettlebell or dumbbell.
 Hold it against your chest with both hands.
 Lower yourself to the squat position.
 Then rise to a standing position.
 Make sure your weight is on your heels during the entirety of this leg-strengthening exercise.
 The goblet squat will work wonders for your hamstrings, calves, and glutes.